 There were truly special circumstances under which the mask presented here changed its owner in the 1960ths.
 For many years it was in the personal use of "Fon Happi II Taffou", the King of Bana (near Bafang), Cameroon.
-But because the mask could not save the king from the deadly sleeping sickness, he gave it to the man who was able to do exactly that.
-Even though this act deprived the mask of its ritual power, it has been able to keep a special secret until today: it belongs to a previously unknown trio of Ku n'gan masks of outstanding aesthetics and impact.
-It is the Lost Ku n'gan Triplet.
+But because the mask could not save the king from the deadly sleeping sickness, he gave it to the German Photographer Klaus Paysan who had been able to do exactly that.
+Even though this act deprived the mask of its ritual power, it has been able to keep a special secret until today: It comes from the artist as two of the most famous Kungan masks, all of outstanding aesthetics and impact.
+It is the previously unknown triplet.

 The Ku n'gan society

 Regarding the correct ethnic name of this mask, the literature is not clear, "Kunga" or "Nkoh" may be true.
 But the assignment of this mask type to the "Ku n'gan" society, whose magical, religious, agrarian and burial role in the royal courts of Bamileke country is indispensable, is clearly documented.
 This cult remains active to this day, acting both secretly and publicly.
 Membership has always been inherited.

 The International Mission Archive described the importance of the Ku n'gan Society in 1945 as follows: "The members of this secret society are the last humans to master the power of spells; they can plant a banana tree and pick its fruits the same day.
 They tighten the climbing plants between the trees so that the ghosts shy away.
 They master magical incantations to protect plants, to rain or to protect land and people.“